Picture of Steve Cushings

 • 24-Hour Urinary Free Cortisol Level: An elevated urinary cortisol level from a 24-hour collection suggests CS.
 Usually, this test needs to be repeated several times.

-• Low Dose Dexamethasone suppression Test: In this test, dexamethasone tablets are taken by mouth every 6 hours for 2 days, and urine collections for cortisol are performed.
+• Low Dose Dexamethasone Suppression Test: In this test, dexamethasone tablets are taken by mouth every 6 hours for 2 days, and urine collections for cortisol are performed.
 This test may be accompanied by a CRH test, where CRH is administered through an IV at the end of the 2 days of dexamethasone, and blood cortisol is then measured.
-Elevated urinary or blood cortisol tests suggest Cushings Syndrome.
+Elevated urinary or blood cortisol tests suggest CS.

 • Cause

-Once Cushings Syndrome is detected, the next step is to find the cause.
+Once CS is detected, the next step is to find the cause.
 Normally, the pituitary gland produces ACTH, which circulates in the blood and stimulates the adrenal glands to produce cortisol.
-Therefore, Cushing's Syndrome can arise from too much ACTH, or by production of cortisol by the adrenal gland.
+Therefore, CS can arise from too much ACTH, or by too much production of cortisol by the adrenal gland.
 A blood ACTH test helps determine the cause:

-• ACTH independent: the blood ACTH is very low.
-Cushings Syndrome consists of an adrenal growth, either benign or malignant, producing cortisol.
+ACTH independent: the blood ACTH is very low.
+Cushing’s syndrome is caused by an adrenal growth, either benign or malignant, producing cortisol.

 Next steps:

-• If the patient has ACTH independent Cushings Syndrome, then a CT scan of the adrenal glands should be performed to look for an adrenal mass.
+• If the patient has ACTH independent CS, then a CT scan of the adrenal glands should be performed to look for an adrenal mass.

-• If the patient has ACTH dependent Cushings Syndrome, the next step is a brain MRI scan to look for a pituitary tumor.
-If no pituitary tumor is seen, then the patient will undergo a catheterization procedure called petrosal sinus sampling, an outpatient procedure where catheters are introduced through a vein in the upper thigh/groin region, with local anesthesia and mild sedation.
+• If the patient has ACTH dependent CS, the next step is a brain MRI scan to look for a pituitary tumor.
+If pituitary tumor is not seen or is very small on MRI scan, then the patient will undergo a catheterization procedure called petrosal sinus sampling to find the source.
+In this outpatient procedure, catheters are introduced through a vein in the upper thigh/groin region, with local anesthesia and mild sedation.
 The catheters are threaded through the blood vessels (petrosal sinus) which surround the pituitary gland.
 Levels of ACTH from the petrosal sinuses are measured and compared with ACTH levels in a forearm vein.
 ACTH levels higher in the petrosal sinuses than in the forearm vein indicate the presence of a pituitary adenoma; similar levels suggest ectopic ACTH syndrome.

 Treatment

-Treatment depends on the cause of the Cushings Syndrome:
+Treatment depends on the cause of the CS.

-• For Cushing's disease, (due to a pituitary tumor), the treatment is transsphenoidal surgery, through the nose or upper lip.
-The success rate of this procedure is over 80% when performed by a surgeon with extensive experience.
+• For Cushing’s disease, due to a pituitary tumor that makes too much ACTH, the treatment is transsphenoidal surgery, through the nose or upper lip.
+The success rate of this procedure in removing the tumor is about 80% when performed by a surgeon with extensive experience.
 If surgery fails, or only produces a temporary cure, surgery can be repeated, often with good results.

-• If the evaluation suggests the presence of ectopic Cushings Syndrome, then the treatment is directed to the source.
+• If the evaluation suggests the presence of ectopic CS, then the treatment is directed to the source of the excessive ACTH production.
 For example, if a carcinoid tumor in the lung is detected, then there are several options for therapy, including surgery.

 • If an adrenal growth is the cause, then surgery of the abnormal adrenal gland is necessary.

-• If patients are not cured by this surgery, then further therapy, including use of medications that lower cortisol secretion from the adrenal gland, surgical removal of the adrenal glands, or radiation to the pituitary gland can be considered.
+• If patients are not cured by surgery, then further therapy, including use of medications that lower or block cortisol secretion from the adrenal gland, or lower ACTH from the remaining pituitary tumor.
+Surgical removal of the adrenal glands, or radiation to the pituitary gland can be considered.

 What Happens after Surgical Cure?